Factoring the Quadratic Expression 3x² + 11x + 6: A practical guide

 -

 Solving Quadratic Equations: Setting the factored expression equal to zero allows you to easily solve the corresponding quadratic equation.
-For example, (x + 3)(3x + 2) = 0 implies x = -3 or x = -2/3.
+Here's one way to look at it: (x + 3)(3x + 2) = 0 implies x = -3 or x = -2/3.

 -